ezesil/Hubcon/README.md

 To implement more methods, just add them to the interface, implement them in the TestHubController, then use it somewhere from the server, it will just work.

 This fits perfectly if you need to communicate two instances in real time, in an easy way.
 The wrappers are persisted in memory to avoid rebuilding, working as normal SignalR messages.
 As long as you have the clientId, you can use this client from anywhere in the server.
+Keep in mind that object parsing might not be completely optimized.

 ## Note